-- (1) Subsection (2) applies if a principal of a State school, other than a special school- - (a) received, before the commencement, a request mentioned in the repealed regulation, section 26(1);19 and - (b) did not comply with the request before the commencement. - (2) The repealed regulation, section 26, continues to apply in relation to the request despite its repeal. - (3) Subsection (4) applies if a principal of a non-State school- - (a) received, before the commencement, a copy of records for a student who is not, or is not likely to be, enrolled at the non-State school; and - (b) did not comply with the repealed regulation, section 26(4), before the commencement.
+- (1) Subsection (2) applies if a principal of a State school, other than a special school- - (a) received, before the commencement, a request mentioned in the repealed regulation, section 26(1); and - (b) did not comply with the request before the commencement. - (2) The repealed regulation, section 26, continues to apply in relation to the request despite its repeal. - (3) Subsection (4) applies if a principal of a non-State school- - (a) received, before the commencement, a copy of records for a student who is not, or is not likely to be, enrolled at the non-State school; and - (b) did not comply with the repealed regulation, section 26(4), before the commencement. - (4) The repealed regulation, section 26(4), continues to apply to the principal despite its repeal.